Wendella Boat Tour

-We will be offering a Wendell Boat Architecture Tour, a 2-hour private tour, on our day off!
-For this event you will need to pre-register (during your Congress registration).
-The Wendell boat only holds 265 people; so it will be on a first come first serve basis.
+We will be offering a Wendella Boat Architecture Tour, a 2-hour private tour, on our day off!
+You needed to pre-register for the event before July 1st as we had to confirm our numbers with the Wendella Tour Company.
+But if you still want to join us, tickets are now $95.
+The Wendella boat only holds 265 people; we now have about 175 AT teachers and others signed up.
+If you still interested join today!
+You can go into your registration and ad the Boat Tour.
 Don’t miss out on this afternoon off to mingle with your colleagues, see Chicago from an interesting perspective and get a little history lesson.
-Register early!

-The fee includes the 2-hour private boat tour, an open bar of wine, beer and soft drinks, plus amazing hors d’oeuvers.
+The fee includes the 2-hour private boat tour, an open bar of wine, beer and soft drinks, plus amazing hors d’oeuvres.

-The cost for the boat tour is $85.
-The tour will leave from Trump Tower at 4:00 and return at 6:00 pm.
-Come join us!
+The cost for the boat tour is now $95.
+The tour will leave from Trump Tower at 4:00 ( please ARRIVE NO LATER THEN 3:45) and return at 6:00 pm.
+Come and join us!

 Work on the art of doing nothing…it might be just what you need!
 Take a rest, a long walk by the lake, visit with some old friends or new ones that you have just met.
 Enjoy!